Acquiring a new client is far more expensive than keeping an existing one.

 We set one perceptron layer, with 3 neurons as a first guess, having the logistic activation function.

-The next figure is a diagram for the neural network used in this example.
+The following figure is a diagram of the neural network used in this example.

 4. Training strategy